 Investigate, discover, and promote best practices for faculty recruiting and retention.

-Gather and review information on the allocation of university resources awards, research grants, prizes, etc.) and advancements (tenure, promotion, named professorships, etc.) relative to metrics of .
+Gather and review information on the allocation of university resources awards, research grants, prizes, etc.) and advancements (tenure, promotion, named professorships, etc.) relative to metrics of recruitment, retention, and development.

 Suggest to the Senate appropriate proposals, strategies, and forums for advancing the goals of the committee.

-Work with the to set priorities, advance policy, and follow up on the progress of proposed initiatives.
+Work with the interested campus stakeholders to set priorities, advance policy, and follow up on the progress of proposed initiatives.

 Report at least yearly to the Senate and, upon approval, the President and the Provost.